 What is the Law Regarding Employment in Paris?

 In Paris, employment law means those laws governing employee and employer relationships, as well as independent contractors.
-Employment issues that are controlled by these laws include hiring policies, wage amounts, and termination procedures.
+Hiring procedures, wage disputes, and termination are some issues that are governed by these laws.
 Both employees and employers must have knowledge of the Paris employment laws.

 "At-Will" vs. Contract Employment Terms

 Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a set period of time.
 "At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so If an employment contract exists between the parties, state and federal laws will decide the validity and enforcement of the contract terms for people living in Paris.

 Anti-Discrimination laws in Paris

 Paris citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
 Paris residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.